mfitz/clocktwerk/README.md

 Clocktwerk
 ===========

-Clocktwerk is a Twitterbot that automates the posting of Twitter updates at regular intervals.
+A Twitterbot that automates the posting of Twitter updates at regular intervals.
 Clocktwerk uses OAuth authentication
 (see https://dev.twitter.com/docs/auth/oauth/faq),